signalarun/Payment-Gateways/Integration_tips.md

      Industry type.

      callbackurl -> https://pguat.paytm.com/paytmchecksum/paytmCallback.jsp
  3. Start transaction with all-in-one-sdk using the required parameters in the Paytm documentation along the previously obtained checksum
+ 4. Check transaction status using transaction status API